-Mendocino College has relied on an annual Institutional Effectiveness and Participatory Governance report since the 2013/2014 academic year to assess its decision-making and planning processes (IV.B.3.26), communicating the results through the Planning and Budgeting Committee (PBC) and through the College's website (IV.B.3.27), under the direction of the Superintendent/President.
+Mendocino College has relied on an annual Institutional Effectiveness and Participatory Governance report since the 2013-2014 academic year to assess its decision-making and planning processes (IVB3\28), communicating the results through the Planning and Budgeting Committee (PBC) and through the College's website (IVB3\29), under the direction of the Superintendent/President.

-However, in the 2017/2018 and 2018/2019 academic years, the college went through a comprehensive strategic planning and climate survey process.
-The process has established new strategic goals that are better aligned with staff and student opinion (IV.B.3.3).
-This process has been thoroughly documented and although a pause had to be taken to properly align evaluative efforts, the process has resumed as of the Fall 2019 (IV.B.3.28).
+However, in the 2017-2018 and 2018-2019 academic years, the college went through a comprehensive strategic planning and climate survey process.
+The process has established new strategic goals that are better aligned with staff and student opinion (IVB3\30).
+This process has been thoroughly documented and although a pause had to be taken to properly align evaluative efforts, the process has resumed as of the fall of 2019 (IVB3\31).

-The College meets the standard.
-The Superintendent/President guides the evaluation of effectiveness and improvement to the teaching and learning taking place at Mendocino College through existing board policies, administrative procedures, and College practices.
+The District meets the Standard.
+The Superintendent/President guides the evaluation of effectiveness and improvement to the teaching and learning taking place at Mendocino College through existing Board policies, administrative procedures, and College practices.
 The Superintendent/President oversees a clear and participatory governance and planning structure with assistance from the Director of Institutional Effectiveness, Research and Grants.